zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 Steps to convert an action to a computation:

-1. Select and extract the code
+1. Select and extract the code.

-1. Identify implicit inputs and outputs
+1. Identify implicit inputs and outputs.

-1. Make both inputs and outputs explicit by converting them into arguments and return values, respectively
+1. Make both inputs and outputs explicit by converting them into arguments and return values, respectively.

 This means smaller structures, with single responsibilities, are going to be pulled apart from larger structures with the intention of making code easier to reuse, easier to maintain and easier to test.